wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-r-package/includes/r-package-setup.md

 > [!IMPORTANT]
 > You only need to install the package one time; however, you will need to load it every time you start a new R session.

 The wpa R package is designed to work side by side with other R packages from tidyverse.
 Tidyverse is a collection of R packages designed for data science.
-We generally recommend loading the tidyverse packages alongside wpa, as a lot of our examples use the data manipulation and plotting functions from tidyverse.
+We generally recommend loading the tidyverse packages alongside wpa, as many of our examples use the data manipulation and plotting functions from tidyverse.

 Run the following to install the complete tidyverse: